-- Understand that furnishing false information is a violation of conduct standards and may result in being blocked from using SSU Handshake.
+- Understand that furnishing false information is a violation of conduct standards and may result in being blocked from using Handshake.

 - Authorize the Career Center to release their resume to employers via SSU Handshake when they have opted to publicly display their profile and actively submitted their resume to an application process.

 Handshake Disclaimer: Fraudulent Postings

 - You are asked to provide personal information, such as social security or bank account numbers

 - The pay is unrealistically high or if payment is sent prior to working

 - The position requirements are simplistic or vague

 - You are asked to provide payment for an opportunity, training, or equipment

 - The posting appears to be from a reputable employer, yet the domain in the contact’s email address does not match the organization's website